stooshiev/battlecode25/java/README.md

 If you are having any problems with the default client, please report to teh devs and feel free to set the `compatibilityClient` configuration to `true` to download a different version of the client.

-I'm Steven and I've added a new line here.